DaaniDev/pdf-kmp/README.md

 Contributions are welcome!
 Feel free to submit a pull request or report issues.

 ## Contact
-Feel free to open issue if you have found any.
+Feel free to open an issue if you have found any.